erf-model/ERF/Docs/sphinx_doc/BestPractices.rst

 Single-Column Model
 -------------------

-* Currently, ERF does not have the ability to run a true single-column model (SCM).
-The grid size in the lateral directions must have a minimum number of cells.
-This will give comparable results, e.g.:
+* An SCM is set up with a single cell in the lateral directions:

   .. code-block:: python

      geometry.prob_extent = 400  400  400
-     amr.n_cell           =   2    2   64
+     amr.n_cell           =   1    1   64
      geometry.is_periodic =   1    1    0

-  When set up this way, the solution is not sensitive to horizontal problem extent.

 * An SCM was successfully run with third-order advection in the horizontal and vertical.